openxla/xla/docs/operation_semantics.md

 Reshapes the dimensions of an array into a new configuration.

-<b> `Reshape(operand, new_sizes)` </b>
-<b> `Reshape(operand, dimensions, new_sizes)` </b>
+<b> `Reshape(operand, dimensions)` </b>

 Arguments    | Type           | Semantics
 ------------ | -------------- | ---------------------------------------
-`operand`    | `XlaOp`        | array of type T `dimensions` | `int64` vector | order in which dimensions are collapsed `new_sizes`  | `int64` vector | vector of sizes of new dimensions
+`operand`    | `XlaOp`        | array of type T `dimensions` | `int64` vector | vector of sizes of new dimensions

 Conceptually, reshape first flattens an array into a one-dimensional vector of data values, and then refines this vector into a new shape.
 The input arguments are an arbitrary array of type T, a compile-time-constant vector of dimension indices, and a compile-time-constant vector of dimension sizes for the result.
-The values in the `dimension` vector, if given, must be a permutation of all of T's dimensions; the default if not given is `{0, ..., rank - 1}`.
-The order of the dimensions in `dimensions` is from slowest-varying dimension (most major) to fastest-varying dimension (most minor) in the loop nest which collapses the input array into a single dimension.
-The `new_sizes` vector determines the size of the output array.
-The value at index 0 in `new_sizes` is the size of dimension 0, the value at index 1 is the size of dimension 1, and so on.
-The product of the `new_size` dimensions must equal the product of the operand's dimension sizes.
-When refining the collapsed array into the multidimensional array defined by `new_sizes`, the dimensions in `new_sizes` are ordered from slowest varying (most major) and to fastest varying (most minor).
+The `dimensions` vector determines the size of the output array.
+The value at index 0 in `dimensions` is the size of dimension 0, the value at index 1 is the size of dimension 1, and so on.
+The product of the `dimensions` dimensions must equal the product of the operand's dimension sizes.
+When refining the collapsed array into the multidimensional array defined by `dimensions`, the dimensions in `dimensions` are ordered from slowest varying (most major) and to fastest varying (most minor).

 For example, let v be an array of 24 elements: